 - 1. Sensitivity tests to understand the impact of key assumptions within models and business planning; - 2.
 Stress testing to better understand and mitigate what could arise from single events; - 3.
-Scenario analysis where several stresses across risks occur at the same time; and - Reverse stress testing.
+Scenario analysis where several stresses across risks occur at the same time; and - 4.
+Reverse stress testing.

-The tests included in the 2022 ORSA give a comprehensive view of the stress and sensitivity analysis performed at Convex both as BAU and bespoke tests.
+The tests included in the latest ORSA report give a comprehensive view of the stress and sensitivity analysis performed at Convex both as BAU and bespoke tests.
 These include:

-Underwriting Risk:
+Underwriting risk: